cbdewolf/cs3980-final/README.md

 ### UserHome

 To access the UserHome, click your username at the top right of the screen.
-The user is then free to add information about themselves, with the goal of adding some basic user customization, as well as file upload/download capabilities.
+The user is then free to add information about themselves to allow basic customization and file management.
 Here is an example of a filled out user profile:

 ![image](https://github.com/user-attachments/assets/45db9997-d4b5-4092-9821-bac908148ee2)